 Lifetime Achievement Award in Community and Restorative Justice

-- Worked in the restorative and/or community justice fields.
+- Worked in restorative and/or community justice fields.

-- Made exemplary contributions to the understanding and application of restorative and/or community justice over an entire career with a definable body of work through one or more of the following:
+- Made exemplary contributions to the understanding and application of community and restorative justice over an entire career with a definable body of work through one or more of the following:

 - Public Speaking